 To Prepare:

-Bring water called for on package to a boil.
-Add to the eggs/scramble used, stir well, seal and let sit for 10 to 15 minutes.
-In cooler tempatures or at high altitude, use an FBC Cozy to insulate it.
+Bring the water called for on the package to a boil.
+Add to the eggs/scramble used, stir well, seal, and let sit for 10 to 15 minutes.
+In cooler temperatures or at high altitudes, use an FBC Cozy to insulate it.

 Drain the cheese, if necessary.